 (B) Games such as rodeos or horse races, including those for which purses or prizes are awarded, that are played as part of tribal ceremonies, celebrations or powwows.
-This does not include Class II or Class III games operated prior to a ceremony, celebration or powwow for the purpose of raising funds for the ceremony, celebration or powwow; these are considered Class II or Class III games.
+This does not include raising funds for the ceremony, celebration or powwow; these are considered Class II or Class III games.